ForgeRock/openid/README.md

+# OpenID Connect Client Profile Examples

-These simple examples show OpenID Connect provider support in OpenAM.
+These simple examples use the OpenID Connect provider support in OpenAM.

+Neither example is secure.
+Instead both are completely transparent, showing the requests and the steps for the Basic and Implicit Profiles.

+TODO
+*   Dynamic registration
+*   Session management

 * * *
 This Source Code Form is subject to the terms of the Mozilla Public